Gábor Vona

 Gábor Vona (born Gábor Zázrivecz; 20 August 1978) is a Hungarian historian, teacher, and former nationalist politician who led the political party Jobbik from 2006 until 2018.
 He was the party's candidate for the position of prime minister in the 2010, 2014, and 2018 parliamentary elections.
 He served as a Member of Parliament (MP) from 2010 to 2018 and led the Jobbik parliamentary group until 2016.

-Under his leadership, the Jobbik founded its controversial and short-lived paramilitary wing Magyar Gárda, while the then minor extra-parliamentary party gained great popularity among voters since the 2006 nationwide protests and elevated into the National Assembly during the 2010 parliamentary election.
+Under his leadership, the Jobbik founded its controversial and short-lived paramilitary wing Magyar Gárda, while the then minor extra-parliamentary party gained great popularity among voters following the 2006 nationwide protests and gained representation in the National Assembly in the 2010 parliamentary election.

-Vona initiated to re-define Jobbik from a nationalist radical movement to a conservative people's party after 2014 when the party became the strongest opposition party to Viktor Orbán's Fidesz.
+Vona attempted to redefine Jobbik from a nationalist radical movement to a conservative people's party after 2014 when the party became the largest opposition party to Viktor Orbán's Fidesz.
 Vona tendered his resignation after disappointing election results in the 2018 parliamentary election.